DavidMayoral/TU-Munich-microclimate/README.md

 \* Note that, for the purposes of the graphs, one gust value will be taken **every ten minutes**.

 ## 5. Plotting
-The following plots can be found in the `Relevant graphs` folder:
+The following plots can be found in the `/NOTES_RelevantGraphs` folder:
 - Average wind speeds per month.
 [01,02]
 - Wind roses (direction & wind intensity) with different precisions.
 [03,04,05,06]
 - Comparison of gust vs. mean wind intensity.
 [07,08]